aaronanderson/LinuxVMWindowsSteamVR/Readme.md

 This only works if a Spice client (Video QXL) is used.

-Verify a  com.redhat.spice.0 Spice change is configured on the guest.
+Verify a com.redhat.spice.0 Spice channel is configured on the guest.

 Install [spice guest tools](https://www.spice-space.org/download.html) in the Windows guest.